googleapis/google-cloud-java/README.md

 each RPC is configured differently.

 ### Google Cloud Client Library Retry Concepts
-Enabling retries allow RPCs multiple attempts to try and achieve a successful call.
+Enabling retries allow an RPC multiple attempts to try and achieve a successful call.
 A successful call is a response from a server that returns an `OK` Status Code (from gRPC) or a `2xx` Status Code (from HttpJson).

-Retries will occur when either of the following scenarios occur:
+An RPC will be retried when _both_ of the following scenarios occur:
-- Non-successful status code is received by the library and the code is marked as retryable*
+- Non-successful status code is received by the library and the status code is marked as retryable*
 - An RPC invocation exceeds the individual RPC bounds, but still falls within total RPC bounds**

+Note: If only one (or neither) of the scenarios above are true, then the RPC will not be retried. i.e. If the total timeout has not been exceeded, but the latest attempt receives a non-retryable status code.

 *The client library will mark a status code as retryable internally.
 It is marked as retryable if the response's status code matches with any of an RPC's configure retryable status codes.